insane-jo/event-emitter/readme.md

 * `opts` - settings object for create event emitter
 * `opts.emitDelay` - delay in ms to emit event.
 If passed 0 - all events emits synchronously.
 By default = 10
+* `opts.strictMode` - when emit event with no listeners - fires error.
+By default = false

 ### on(event, callback)